Using AIMMS Services with a Python Application

 • The start time is in UTC.

-• The status finished means normal completion.
-Other status values are: queued, starting, solving.
+• The status completed means normal completion.
+Other status values are: queued, running, solving.

 • The queue time is the time between submit and an AIMMS Cloud rest session actually start executing the procedure associated with the service.